 —August Strindberg, The Road to Damascus

 In response to a question from a writer, The Chicago Manual of Style deferred to Webster’s 11th Collegiate Dictionary, which states: “Farther and further have been used more or less interchangeably throughout most of their history, but currently they are showing signs of diverging.
 As adverbs they continue to be used interchangeably whenever spatial, temporal, or metaphorical distance is involved.
 But where there is no notion of distance, further is used.”
-Notice how further is used in this quote from The Last Battle by C.S.
+Notice how further communicates both literal and metaphorical distance in this quote from The Last Battle by C.S.
 Lewis:

 “I have come home at last!
 This is my real country!
 I belong here.
 This is the land I have been looking for all my life, though I never knew it till now . . .
 Come further up, come further in!”